awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 ## \(Optional\) Create a cluster<a name="fargate-gs-create-cluster"></a>

 Pods running on Fargate are supported on Amazon EKS clusters beginning with Kubernetes version 1\.14 and [platform version](platform-versions.md) `eks.5`\.
 Existing clusters can update to version 1\.14 or later to take advantage of this feature\.
-For more information, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.
+For more information, see [Updating a Cluster](update-cluster.md)\.

 If you do not already have an Amazon EKS cluster that supports Fargate, you can create one with the following `eksctl` command\.

 **Note**
-This procedure requires `eksctl` version `0.32.0` or later\.
+This procedure requires `eksctl` version `0.33.0-rc.0` or later\.
 You can check your version with the following command:

 ```
 eksctl version